BibliothecaDAO/bibliotheca-minutes/2023/16/Minutes.md

 Initial idea of the mint was a low cost & low utility but upgradeable NFT.
 The are other options which can be discussed and decided upon.
 The aim of this mint is to bolster the Treasury of the DAO with stable and hard currency to allow for extended runway and Frontinus House funding.

 Possible Options discussed:
 1. Low cost mint no utility but allow for optionality of utility down the line.
-High quantity mint but low cost of approx a game of lS aka 2.5 USD.
+High quantity mint but low cost of approx a game of LS aka 2.5 USD.
 2. Adding a promotion - You buy a stamp of games, effectively selling a batch of game "tokens" for a discount.
 10 dollars for 25 dollars of game tokens.
 3. Golden ticket - 1 higher cost mint for a stream of game tokens.
-1 upfront cost for a monthyl set amount of game tokens.
-Issue being making future devs include this.
+1 upfront cost for a monthly set amount of game tokens.
-4. Find a way to reduce take rate within the ecosystem.
-Give 0 fees to holders of the token or a discount within the ecosystem.
+4. Isolate fees and take rates within the ecosystem.
+Give 0 or a percentage discount for holders within the ecosystem.
 5. Generative art token.
 No utility but artistic.
 Seeded by onchain effects.
 6. Clone LS and create a tournament which will give winners a way to get a adventurers mint.
 Only X amount of people can play this and therefore get an adventurer.
-Can run multiple times over months/years and will make the more recent adventurers "rarer".
+Can run multiple times over months/years.
 7. Clone LS and instead of winning a prize you get a WL to mint an adventurer.
 Can run multiple tournaments to disperse the Wl's.
 8. Brand experiences, utilise lore and discord games to use as the minting process.
 Can be merged with other options.
 9. Create an onchain artwork revolving around Loot survivor and utilising the themes of LS.